flother/stadfangaksra/README.md

 - The fields in the CSV file are comma-separated, not pipe-separated
 - The numeric coordinates are stored using "." for decimal points, not ","

+On top of these improvements, the `DAGS_UTGAFA` (date published) column is removed; its value — the current date — is identical for each row and can of course be recovered using the commit date.
 The data is otherwise left untouched.

 Each day, at [01:00 UTC](https://time.is/0100_UTC), the [source file](ftp://ftp.skra.is/skra/STADFANG.dsv.zip) is checked for updates.
 If it's been updated, the new data is saved to this repository.
 You can then see the [changes to the database over time](https://github.com/flother/stadfangaskra/commits/master/stadfangaskra.csv) by using this repo's Git commit history.